pmjones/ext-request/README.md

 This extension provides two classes:

-- StdRequest, essentially a read-only struct composed of PHP superglobals and some other commonly-used values
+- StdRequest, composed of read-only copies of PHP superglobals and some other commonly-used values, with methods for adding application-specific request information in immutable fashion.

 - StdResponse, essentially a wrapper around (and buffer for) response-related PHP functions, with some additional convenience methods, and self-sending capability

 ## StdRequest

-Goals:
+An object representing the PHP request information.

-- Provide a struct of non-session superglobals as read-only properties.
+- Provide non-session superglobals as read-only properties.

-- Add other read-only properties calculated from the superglobals ($method, $headers, $content, etc.) to the struct.
+- Add other read-only properties calculated from the superglobals ($method, $headers, $content, etc.).

-- Only build things that don't require application input; e.g., no negotiation, but build acceptables for an application to work through.

-- No methods, just properties (i.e., a struct).
+- Allow for adding application-specific information, such as parsed body and  path-info or routing parameters, in immutable fashion.

 - Extendable so users can add custom functionality.